 It is applied to all taxable persons, corporates and individuals, carrying out regular supplies, and this typically exempts public offices, government etc.

-A supply of goods is the transfer of the right to use and dispose of tangible property as its owner, and all other transactions are regarded as the supply of services.
-The import of goods into free circulation with the EU is also considered a taxable supply, and liable to import VAT.
+A supply of goods is the transfer of the right to use and dispose of tangible property as its owner, all other transactions are regarded as the supply of services.
+The import of goods into free circulation within the EU is also considered a taxable supply, and liable to import VAT.